-Put your piggy bank away and meet the Nissan Pathfinder of happy happy.
+Put your piggy bank away and meet the Nissan Pathfinder happy!

-As their is a step by step procedure that most mechanics will take during a diagnostics of a check engine light, stalling condition, or even a very bad misfire, this Nissan was for the most part an easy fix.
+As there is a step by step procedure that most mechanics will take during a diagnostics of a check engine light, stalling condition, or even a very bad misfire, this Nissan was, for the most part, an easy fix.

-As a common pattern failure of a loose set screw of ignition rotor inside the engine distributor is extremely common for many older Nissan Cars & Trucks it was the first component examined.
+As a common pattern failure of a loose set screw of ignition rotor inside the engine distributor is extremely common for many older Nissan cars and trucks, it was the first component examined.